 A few shortcomings in popular NoSQL implementations make widespread adoption of this schema-less database technology difficult in many application domains.
 Such shortcomings include a lack of a standard query language, no in-database support for joins, and no support for full ACID transaction processing.

-This paper proposes that RDF/OWL and SPARQL implementations provide an alternative to NoSQL implementations without these shortcomings, while still providing the advantages of existing NoSQL implementations including being flexible and schema-less, providing support for agile application development, and working well in RESTful service and Database-as-a-Service (DBaaS) environments.
-This paper also outlines the added promise of Inference as part of a data management system, which is an existing feature in RDF/OWLbased implementations.
+This paper proposes that RDF/OWL and SPARQL implementations provide an alternative to NoSQL implementations without these shortcomings, while still providing the advantages of existing NoSQL implementations, including being flexible and schema-less, providing support for agile application development, and working well in RESTful [Tilkov] service and Database-as-a-Service (DBaaS) [Mongolab 2014; CloudCredo] environments.
+This paper also outlines the added promise of Inference as part of a data management system, which is an existing feature in RDF/OWL-based implementations.

 Keywords

-Data Management, Query Translation, RDF, OWL, SPARQL, SQL, NoSQL, ReL, SIM and Inference
+Data Management, Query Translation, RDF, OWL, SPARQL, SQL, NoSQL, ReL, SIM, and Inference

 INTRODUCTION

-NoSQL database technology has become increasingly popular in the data management field over the past few years with more than 25 percent adoption claimed in 2014 This phenomenal growth has occurred in spite of some striking shortcomings in NoSQL technologies.
+NoSQL database technology has become increasingly popular in the data management field over the past few years with more than 25 percent adoption claimed in 2014.
+This phenomenal growth has occurred in spite of some striking shortcomings in NoSQL technologies.
 The following is a list of these shortcomings:

 Lack of a standard query language.

-No support for joins thus encouraging applications to de-normalize their data
+No support for joins, thus, encouraging applications to de-normalize their data.

-Limited support for ACID transaction processing as found in modern data management systems because of a perceived need for “inexpensive” scale out
+Limited support for ACID [Transactions 2011] transaction processing as found in modern data management systems because of a perceived need for “inexpensive” scale out.

-A creep of proprietary features such as MongoDB aggregation.
+A creep of proprietary features, such as MongoDB aggregation [MongoDB Aggregation 2014].

 These shortcomings make widespread adoption of NoSQL datastores impractical and difficult.
 The lack of standard a query language and creep of proprietary features ties developers to unique datastores with little opportunity to replace the backend database if required.
 This is undesirable from a business perspective.
 The lack of join support reduces the application domain of NoSQL technology significantly, unless developers are willing to engage in considerable data mashup in their code.
-Also without support for full ACID transaction processing, true asynchronous critical applications are impossible.
+Also, without support for full ACID transaction processing, true asynchronous critical applications are impossible.

 As an alternative, this paper proposes that RDF/OWL and SPARQL database technology fills the void where current NoSQL implementations have failed.
 Below is a list of highlights why:

-SPARQL provides a fullfeatured standard query language.
-It supports all of the features of an ad hoc query language such as projections of attributes, selection of instances, aggregation and sub-queries.
-This paper demonstrate that SPARQL is very flexible and can act as a lingua franca, allowing other languages, such as SQL, to be used on top of it.
+SPARQL provides a full-featured standard query language.
+It supports all of the features of an ad hoc query language, such as projections of attributes, selection of instances, aggregation, and sub-queries.
+This paper demonstrates that SPARQL is very flexible and can act as a lingua franca, allowing other languages, such as SQL, to be used on top of it.

-RDF/OWL and SPARQL systems support “joins” in the database (see Section 4)
+RDF/OWL and SPARQL systems support “joins” in the database (see Section 4).

-SPARQL has full support for features like aggregation (see Section 4)
+SPARQL has full support for features like aggregation (see Section 4).

-Existing RDF/Owl implementations provide ACID transaction processing support in scaleup and scaleout configurations.
+Existing RDF/Owl implementations provide ACID transaction processing support [Oracle Graph 2014] in scale-up and scale-out configurations [Exadata 2014].

-This paper also shows that the highly touted features of NoSQL technology, listed below, are equally achievable in RDF/OWL and SPARQL based systems making RDF/OWL and SPARQL based systems a powerful alternative to existing NoSQL implementations
+This paper also shows that the highly touted features of NoSQL technology, listed below, are equally achievable in RDF/OWL and SPARQL based systems making RDF/OWL and SPARQL based systems a powerful alternative to existing NoSQL implementations:

 A flexible, schema-less data model “in which the semantics of the data are embedded within a flexible connection topology and a corresponding storage model.
-This provides greater flexibility for managing large data sets while simultaneously reducing the dependence on the more formal database structure imposed by the relational database
+This provides greater flexibility for managing large data sets while simultaneously reducing the dependence on the more formal database structure imposed by the relational database” [Loshin].

-Support for agile database application development which “includes a set of software development methods focused on an iterative approach to building software”
+Support for agile database application development, which “includes a set of software development methods focused on an iterative approach to building software”.

-Works well in RESTful services in web-based applications and in Database-as-a-Service (DBaaS) environments.
+Works well in RESTful [Tilkov] services in web-based applications and in Database-as-a-Service (DBaaS) [Mongolab 2014; CloudCredo] environments.